dfsoeten/mtg-spoiler-bot/readme.md

 # MTG Spoiler Bot
 This nifty "little" python application will scrape the newest spoilers from [Mythic Spoiler](http://mythicspoiler.com/) and caches the data into `.json` files.
-Images will be saved into aswell!
+Card images will be saved too!

-In the future this application will be able to be linked with [Whatsapp web](https://web.whatsapp.com/) and atuomatically send the newest spoilers inside your playgroups groups app!
+In the future this application will be able to be linked with [Whatsapp web](https://web.whatsapp.com/) and automatically send the newest spoilers inside your playgroups groups app!

 ## Getting Started
-Clone this repo: `git clone https://github.com/iamdann/mtg-spoiler-bot.git` Run it with **python 3**: `pyton3 main.py`
+Clone this repo: `git clone https://github.com/iamdann/mtg-spoiler-bot.git`<br/>
+Run it with **python 3**: `pyton3 main.py`